philippbc/java-stata-dpl/README.md

 ### Stata *Dynamic Plugin Loader* (DPL)

-The Stata *Dynamic Plugin Loader* (DPL) is Stata Java (SFI) plugin, which dynamically loads other SFI plugins for execution.
-It thus allows SFI developers to quickly iterate and debug their own plugins, without having to restart Stata every time.
-This also applies to the resources SFI plugins may reference (e.g., 3rd party libraries).
+The Stata *Dynamic Plugin Loader* (DPL) is Stata Java plugin to dynamically load other Java plugins.
+It thus allows developers to quickly iterate and debug their own plugins, without having to restart Stata for each new build.

-#####Plugin Interface

-In order for DPL to load your plugin dynamically, your plugin has to implement the `Plugin` interface. `Plugin.execute(String[])` is the instantiated entry point for your plugin.
-The execution environment is identical to Stata invoking a static entry point in your plugin.
-That is, everything you can access via the SFI API (e.g., varlist, if, in) and the supplied arguments are identical in either execution environment.
-See `Plugin`'s documentation for more details.

 #####Setup

 In a first step, the *Dynamic Plugin Loader* (DPL) has to be configured.
 Think of it as setting up your IDE by configuring the `CLASS_PATH` to a 3rd party library.
-In fact, that is exactly what you have to do for DPL too: You have to specify the directories containing your plugins and 3rd party libraries.
-To do this DPL expects `config/dpl.xml` in the current `user.dir`.
-In the case of Stata, this is always the working directory (`pwd`) at the time the JVM was started.
+DPL expects `config/dpl.xml` in the current `user.dir`.
+In the case of Stata, this is always the working directory (`pwd`) at the time the Java Virtual Machine (JVM) was started.

 `config/dpl.xml` is expected to be a standard XML file as it is used by `java.util.Properties`.
 It should contain 2 properties:
 * `CLASS_PATH`: Semicolon (`;`) separated paths to all folders containing compiled Java `.class` files.
 The paths have to satisfy `Paths.get(String, String...)` naming conventions.
 The paths may be relative to `user.dir`.